 To help us identify which factors are most important in the decision to prearrange, we conducted a survey of more than 1,200 Homesteaders policy owners in 2015.
 They provided us with valuable information about how funeral service professionals can communicate the value of advance funeral planning.

-One of the survey questions was particularly helpful in understanding the calls to action for pre-need insurance policy owners.
+One of the survey questions was particularly helpful in understanding the calls to action for policy owners.
 We asked them to tell us:

 “What is the main reason you decided to make these plans now, instead of last year or next year?”